 Dutch Postcode Lottery

-We are very excited that the European Commission has approved two Life-Nature proposals that Rewilding Europe and partners submitted in October 2014.
-This provides a strong boost to our work in two rewilding areas, Southern Carpathians in Romania and Rhodope Mountains in Bulgaria.
-Two large LIFE Nature projects started on 1 January 2016: LIFE RE Vultures and LIFE RE Bison.
+The European Commission approved multiple Life-Nature proposals that Rewilding Europe and partners submitted.
+This provides a strong boost to our work in several rewilding landscapes.
 For more information see the LIFE project pages:

 European Investment Bank

 The European Investment Bank has provided Rewilding Europe Capital with a 6 million euro loan finance contract as a first project under the “Bank on Nature Initiative”, set up by the European Commission.

 The loan was effected through the Natural Capital Financing Facility (NCFF), of which Rewilding Europe Capital (REC), Europe’s first conservation and rewilding enterprise financing facility, is the first beneficiary.
 REC will use the loan to support around 30 nature-focused businesses across Europe.
 Read more here.

 WWF Netherlands is one of the founding partners of Rewilding Europe, and started to support the initiative financially in 2011.